Bradltr95/FileValidator/README.md

 # File Validator
 This project allows you to make a request to an API endpoint and validate the response with a JSON file.
 It is designed to be a no-code/low-code solution to API testing.
+It will make the comparison between the request response and the expected response.

+Since most responses come back as JSON and XML these will be the main file types to compare against.
 ### How To Get Started
 Open the sample .csv file under src/main/resources/validators called sampleValidator.csv.